microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/AksSamples/teams-recording-bot/docs/setup/certificate.md

 4. Add `Certificates`.
 You'll see a popup.
 Make sure you select `Computer account` and `Local computer` is selected before clicking `Finish`.
 5. Next, expand `Certificates (Local Computer)` -> `Personal` and click on `Certificates`.
 6. You should see a bunch of certificates.
 Right click -> `All Tasks` -> `Import...`
 7. Browse for your `certificate.pfx`.
-Make sure you change the file extention to `Personal Information Exchange...`.
+Make sure you change the file extension to `Personal Information Exchange...`.
 Click next, enter your certificate's password, and click through until the certificate is loaded.
 8. Now you should see your certificate.
 Double click on it -> click on `Details` -> scroll down to the bottom and you'll see `Thumbprint`.
 Copy and paste it somewhere save.
 We'll refer to this as `THUMBPRINT`.

 Once you've got your thumbprint...

 1. Create a new file in `build/` called `certs.bat`.
 2. Copy the contents of [certs.bat-template](../../scripts/certs.bat-template) to `certs.bat`.
 3. Replace `YOUR_CERT_THUMBPRINT` in [certs.bat](../../scripts/certs.bat-template#L20-#L21) with `THUMBPRINT`.
-4. Run the bat file in a new command prompt with adminstrator privliages.
+4. Run the bat file in a new command prompt with administrator privileges.

 **NOTE:** if your certificate expires, you'll need to regenerate it and repeat all the steps again, including running `certs.bat` with the new `THUMBPRINT`.
 You'll also need to update `AzureSettings__CertificateThumbprint` in your `.env` file.